 - Private Bank: These banks serve the financial needs of the middle class as well as high-class customers located in the cities or urban places.

 - Savings Bank: Such retail banks facilitate deposit of funds as savings accumulated by the individuals.

 - Community Development Bank: These banks are formed to disseminate credit or other financial services to an underprivileged section of the society.

 - Credit Union: It is a non-profit cooperative bank that comprises of many members, who are offered a higher interest rate on their deposits.

 - Postal Savings Bank: Indian postal system when linked with the savings banks form a postal savings bank.

 - Offshore Bank: The headquarter is in the home country while the bank operates in other countries is categorized as an offshore bank.

 While a customer seeks different facilities from a retail bank, it becomes essential for these institutions to offer an immense variety of services.

-Consumer banks design products by keeping in mind the customer requirement and possible banking solutions.
+Consumer banks design products by keeping in mind the customer requirement and potential services other than core banking solutions.

 Some of the known personal banking products are as follows: